C# feature highlight: Span<T>

 }

-This method will work but because System.String is an immutable type each time you extract a part of _invoiceReference you create a new string that will be store in memory so your memory allocation will be pretty much significant (here it won't be massive but the same method in a loop could have an impact on the performance o the memory consumption).
+This method will work but, because System.String is an immutable type, each time you extract a part of _invoiceReference you create a new string that will be stored in memory, so your memory allocation will be pretty significant (here it won't be massive but the same method in a loop could have an impact on the performance or the memory consumption).

-Now we can rewrite this method using ReadOnlySpan<T> and by replacing the .Substring() by some .Slice() methods:
+Now we can rewrite this method using ReadOnlySpan<T>, replacing the .Substring() calls with .Slice() methods:

 private static readonly string _invoiceReference = "2022-06-123-600";